 To keep your band clean and your skin happy, our board of certified dermatologists have outlined the following tips:

-As part of our commitment to help people live healthier, more active lives, we created a Scientific Advisory Board of leading, certified dermatologists who meet with Fitbit executives to review our testing protocols, ensure our products meet the highest-possible standards and help us better communicate with our customers on how to properly wear and care for Fitbit products.
+As part of our commitment to help people live healthier, more active lives, we have created a Scientific Advisory Board of leading, certified dermatologists who meet with Fitbit executives to review our testing protocols, ensure our products meet the highest possible standards and help us better communicate with our customers on how to properly wear and care for our bands.